Said-Alisic/mern_essentials_linkedin_course/README.md

 ### Starting the frontend application server

-1. Navigate to the backend folder and run `npm install` to install all dependencies for the backend server
+1. Navigate to the frontend folder and run `npm install` to install all dependencies for the frontend server
 2. Run `npm start` to start the frontend application - this will open a browser tab running the main page of the application

 ### Using the application